Wrenbjor/Public-Case-Studies/Tamman.md

 ## The Team

 When I arrived, the team was 6 developers and 1 QA.
-The lead dev, Joe Wollard, was already burnt out — one foot out the door.
+The lead dev, Joe, was already burnt out — one foot out the door.
 I supported him, pushed back against Mike's outdated approaches alongside him, but I was really just delaying his exit.
 I think he wanted to make sure the team would be in good hands before he left.

 When Joe moved on, I brought in a senior developer who'd followed me from Comcast to ReminderMedia to Tamman.
 The cult continued.